LukaHarambasic/harambasic.de/content/posts/my-nerd-path.md

 <?php include ("./footer.php"); ?>
 ```

 As I already knew so much about HTML & CSS I was very disappointed by my IT teacher where we had to learn layouts with tables.
 Although every good web developer used `float: left`.
-He was so kind to let me to plan and conduct some lectures in my advanced IT course at school.
-I even wrote a small PHP script which made it easy to share all my codings with the others as I wasn't aware about other solutions.
-Sadly we had to use table layouts for the final exam, but it was a lot of fun.
+He was so kind enough to let me plan and conduct some lectures in my advanced IT course at school.
+I even wrote a small PHP script which made it easy to share all my codings with the others as I wasn't aware of other solutions.
+Sadly we had to use table layouts for the final exam.

 ## 4. Getting more advanced